 You talk a lot about the evils of grains.
 I follow your logic on why a grain free diet is best, and I have seen weight loss and just feel better overall since heeding your advice.
 But there is one thing (well, more than one) that I don’t understand but hear about often.
-Could you explain what gluten is and why it should be avoided?
+Could you explain what gluten intolerance is and why you should avoid gluten?

 In serious cases, gluten intolerance causes intestinal atrophy known as Celiac disease.
-The Gluten Intolerance Group of North America reports that 1 in 133 people have Celiac disease.
-Unfortunately, not everyone who develops Celiac disease will have recognizable symptoms before the condition has wreaked serious havoc in the intestinal system by flattening of the villus epithelium and subsequently decreasing the area for nutrient absorption.
+Celiac disease is hereditary, and it is estimated that 1 in 10 people with a first-degree relative (parent or sibling) who has celiac disease will also have the condition.1 Unfortunately, not everyone who develops Celiac disease will have recognizable symptoms before the condition has wreaked serious havoc in the intestinal system by flattening of the intestinal villi and subsequently decreasing the area for nutrient absorption.
 For these people, Celiac disease often isn’t diagnosed until after effects of malnutrition have set in (lack of growth in children, diarrhea, stomach pain and/or bloating, vomiting, behavioral changes, etc.).
 In these cases, biopsies are often taken to assess the extent of damage and to aid diagnosis.
 Even if biopsies are normal, there is still the chance that nutrient absorption is impaired.

 Thankfully, methods for diagnosing gluten sensitivity and related Celiac disease have improved in recent years as awareness has increased and more research has been done.
 Blood tests for specific antibodies have allowed physicians to diagnose the disease in many cases before much if any damage has occurred.
 Researchers are also beginning to test for antibodies in the intestinal tract, which may promise an even earlier diagnosis in at-risk individuals.